-5. In the new section, set the following configuration parameters:
+6. In the new section, set the following configuration parameters:

 JiraUrl The base URL of the JIRA instance.

 The connector expects the REST APIs to be accessible relative to this URL, at <JiraUrL>/rest.
-For example, the following URL should return a list of the available projects:
+For example, the following URL should return a list of the Projector of the proj available projects: <JiraUrl>/rest/api/2/project.

-<JiraUrl>/rest/api/2/project.